-Technicolor greens, brilliant saris, ancient temples: these are my clearest memories of riding India’s South Eastern Railway in 1996.
+Technicolor greens, brilliant saris, ancient temples: these are my clearest memories of riding India’s South Eastern Railway many years ago.
 I still recall the rickshaws and rivers full of locals bathing, as the tropical landscape passed in a constant, captivating blur.

 My vivid memories speak to the power and allure of train travel.
 After all, a railway itinerary allows travelers the opportunity to experience a destination in a way that’s just not possible from the air.
 Above the clouds, it’s hard to tell the difference between a Mexican canyon and a Norwegian fjord.
 From a train window, the passing vistas are completely distinct.

 Sure enough, says Mark Smith, founder of the train travel website Seat 61, many travelers are frustrated with the airlines.
 “People want to cut their carbon footprint, and they want to avoid the hassle,” he says.
 “They’re looking for a more relaxing alternative.”